chirag-diwan/SortMe/README.md

 ```bash
 sortme.py arg1 arg2

 ```

-The command takes in two argument .The first argument is a COMPULSORY argument that takes the OPENAI Api Key and the second argument is a OPTIONAL remote directory that you may want to sort
+The command takes in two argument .The first argument is a ONE TIME COMPULSORY argument that takes the OPENAI Api Key and the second argument is a OPTIONAL remote directory that you may want to sort

 ## Contribution